-The U.S. State Department has ordered the evacuation of non-essential staff at the American embassy in Yemen due to terrorist threats, as reports emerge that intercepted al-Qaida communications led to the recent closure of dozens of U.S. diplomatic posts.
+The U.S. State Department has ordered the evacuation of the American embassy in Yemen due to terrorist threats, as reports emerge that intercepted al-Qaida communications led to the recent closure of dozens of U.S. diplomatic posts.

-A statement issued Tuesday also urged U.S. citizens in the country to depart because the potential for both terrorist attacks and civil unrest is "extremely high."
+A statement issued Tuesday called for all non-essential staff to leave Yemen and urged U.S. citizens in the country to depart because the potential for both terrorist attacks and civil unrest is "extremely high."

 Britain has also temporarily withdrawn all staff from its embassy in Yemen due to security concerns.

 Meanwhile, Yemeni security officials say a suspected U.S. drone strike has killed four alleged al-Qaida members in Marib province.